toastedsalad/nvim/README.md

 Setting up mason is also described in the LSP zero docs.

 ### .net: csharp-ls
 So far the best working solution.
-It is installed is also installed via mason.
+It is installed via mason.

 https://github.com/razzmatazz/csharp-language-server
 This thing is written by an absolute chad Lithuanian dude.
 Respekt.
-Teting it out now.
 It is based on roslyn.
-LSP requres multiple steps.
+LSP requires multiple steps.

 ### .net: omnisharp
 https://github.com/OmniSharp/omnisharp-roslyn/releases